User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 The following table outlines the goals and purpose of each report and the metric the report is designed to help track.
 You can filter these reports by payer, provider, department, and HCC (when applicable).
 We recommend running these reports on a regular basis to gain a better understanding of how well your organization is utilizing the features in athenaClinicals and documenting diagnoses on claims.

-Note: The data in the Patient Risk dashboard is calculated in real time, whereas the data in the report is 1 day old.
+Note: The data in the Diagnosis Gaps dashboard is calculated in real time, whereas the data in the report is 1 day old.
 In some cases, the data in the dashboard and report may not match.

 Diagnosis gap data is also available for in-depth analysis via Data View.